Education sector in China: How to seize opportunities

 Challenging the Chinese education system

-Despite the fact that the government supports the development of education, the Chinese public system is now the scene of strong contradictions.
+Despite the fact that the government supports the development of education, the Chinese public system is now a scene of strong contradictions.

 With social development and China’s openness to the world, more and more parents are choosing to provide their children with an international education through English language learning and study abroad.
 This is why many private schools have been established in China in recent years.